tannerwheeler/math4610/softwareManual/hw3/linfnorm.md

 c[1] = 9.4
 c[2] = 3.3
 ```
-Now let's print out the value return from our function given our created vector.
+Now let's print out the value returned from our function given our created vector.
 ```
 print(normInfvec(c))
 ```